Accessibility Statement

 7. Bring your cat home: Once everything is prepared, it's time to bring your new cat home!
 Make sure to introduce them to their new environment slowly and provide plenty of love, attention, and patience as they adjust to their new home.

-8. Schedule veterinary check-up: Schedule a veterinary check-up for your new cat soon after bringing them home.
-This is important for ensuring they are healthy and up-to-date on vaccinations, and it gives you an opportunity to discuss any questions or concerns with your veterinarian.
+8. Schedule veterinary appointment: Schedule a veterinary check-up for your new cat soon after bringing them home.
+This is important to ensure they are healthy and up-to-date on vaccinations, and it gives you an opportunity to discuss any questions or concerns with your veterinarian.

-In this article, we will discuss these items more in-depth and guide you toward the right options for you.
+In this article, we will discuss these items more in-depth and guide you toward the right options.

 1. Should you adopt a cat?
 Questions to ask yourself